 And how did we respond to that?

 It was cool at first.
-Plexiglass barriers, PPE (Personal Protective Equipment), essential workers only, sanitize everything, offer additional cleaning materials to customers as they enter the store.
+Plexiglass barriers, PPE (Personal Protective Equipment), “essential workers” only, sanitize everything, offer additional cleaning materials to customers as they enter the store.

 That didn’t last long.

 I walk into a grocery store now, knowing the shopping cart was last handled by another customer.
 I go to the drive-through window and the attendant isn’t wearing a mask or gloves.
-Not that that mattered anyway because when they WEAR wearing gloves, any bacterial agents present transferred from the last credit card to their gloves and onto MY credit card.
+Not that that mattered anyway because when they WERE wearing gloves, any bacterial agents present transferred from the last credit card to their gloves and onto MY credit card.

 And then the real fun began.

 Obviously I can go on and on about how the administration, its loyal followers (yeah, I just took a shot) and the rest of these ignorant cretins handled things.
 That includes the businesses and other organizations who relaxed or completely abandoned protocol.
-I’ve been saying it for years now: the longer we go without an incident/accident, the greater risks we take (that’s the safety professional in me).
+I’ve been saying it for years now: the longer we go without an incident/accident, the greater the risks we take (that’s the safety professional in me).
 That’s the way of humanity.
 If I don’t have it, I’ll keep taking chances until I do.

 We’ve lost too many lives, leading the world in cases as well as deaths.
 Yet we’re fighting amongst ourselves about whether or not we should follow the rules, or have any at all.

-I don’t need to talk about the madness we called an election, Stimulus checks, unemployment, violence and everything else.
+And I don’t need to talk about the madness we called an election, Stimulus checks, unemployment, violence and everything else.
 Every single case was the result of our own folly.

-At the end of the day (year), all we can do is look at our report card at the big letter “F” circled in red ink.
+At the end of the day/year, all we can do is look at our report card at the big letter “F” circled in red ink.

 Maybe then we can actually make, show and be proud of our progress.
 Our own healing.